ihortom/snowplow-wiki/analytics-sdk/Scala-Analytics-SDK-setup.md

 ### 2. Compatibility

-Snowplow Scala Analytics SDK was compiled against Scala versions 2.10.6 and 2.11.5, which makes it compatible with applications built for Scala 2.10 and 2.11.
+Snowplow Scala Analytics SDK was compiled against Scala versions 2.10, 2.11 and 2.12.
 Minimum required Java Runtime is JRE7.

-Scala Analytics SDK includes Json4s version 3.2.10, which is binary [incompatible][json4s-binary-compat] with Json4s versions included in Spark 2.0 and higher.
+Current version of Scala Analytics SDK includes Json4s version 3.2.11, which is binary [incompatible][json4s-binary-compat] with Json4s versions included in Spark 1.x, though it is fully compatible with Spark 2.x and beyond.
+With Spark 1.x you can use version <= 0.2.0.

 <a name="setup" />

 ### 3. Setup

-The latest version of Snowplow Scala Analytics SDK is 0.2.0 and it is available on Maven Central.
+The latest version of Snowplow Scala Analytics SDK is 0.3.0 and it is available on Maven Central.

 <a name="sbt" />